When I was 18 and planning my trip to a kibbutz, Grandma’s advice to me was, “Why don’t you go somewhere safe on your gap year? How about Scotland?”

-How carefree was my scornful 18-year-old self.
-Travelling the world was easy back then, when plans could involve little more than stuffing a vest top and a pair of frilly pants into a rucksack.
+How carefree my scornful 18-year-old self was, back then.
+Travelling the world was easy.
+Plans could involve little more than stuffing a vest top and a pair of frilly pants into a rucksack.

 It took me until the age of 37 to have a holiday in Scotland.
 And it did feel like a bloody adventure.
 The community nurse had only just stopped her daily visits to dress my caesarean wound, which had opened up and then got infected.
 Trekking from London to Ayrshire, with a breastfeeding three-month-old and a two-year-old still in the ‘jealous beast’ stage of infant development was just about the most arduous trip I’ve ever made.

 Undaunted, for our next adventure with the Pigeon Pair, we decided to escape our building work and fly to Spain, for a self-catering holiday.

 Having a fully healed Mum, and an (almost fully) weaned baby helped.
 But a few other things also made the holiday run smoothly.

 Flying with a buggy.
-Surprisingly (given that they charge for everything else short of trips to the loo), Easyjet allowed us to take one for free, wheeled all the way to the plane doors then whisked off to the hold at the last minute.
-This meant Gwen could snooze while we waited, and we had more hands free to stop Austin galloping off to catch the next flight to Dubai.
+Surprisingly (given that they charge for everything else short of trips to the loo), Easyjet allowed us to take our buggy for free.
+We wheeled it all the way to the plane doors, where it was whisked off into the hold.
+This meant Gwen could snooze while we waited to board, and we had more hands free to stop Austin galloping off to catch the next flight to Dubai.

 Staying in a quiet fishing village (Benajarafe), rather than on a resort.
 The Daddy D and I are allergic to organised fun, so we decided to avoid the risk of ending up at the sort of place where perma-drunk Brits are corralled into karaoke contests by megaphone-wielding 20-year-olds.
 Austin didn’t need kids’ clubs, as he was excited enough about exploring the villa, or playing with locals on the beach.